maxcelant/vault/Testing/Jest/Mocks/jest.requireActual.md

-Allows you to retrieve the original (un-mocked) module when you have overridden it using [[Testing/Jest/Mocks/jest.mock]].
+Allows you to retrieve the original (un-mocked) module when you have overridden it using [[jest.mock]].
 There are scenarios where you might want to mock only certain parts of a module.

 ```js
 jest.mock('./userService', () => {